Karl and Bertl Arnstein Galleries

 For his metal wall hangings, Anatsui recycles bottle caps from a distillery in his home town, piecing them together to form monumental curtains patterned with rows upon rows of different brands of liquor bottle caps.
 For the artist, given liquor’s key history in the slave trade, these works reference relationships between Europe, Africa and the United States.
 Not only does Anatsui’s alchemical transformation of discarded materials raise pressing issues of global consumerism, but it highlights the blurring of geographic identities.

-Gravity and Grace features twelve recent, monumental wall and floor sculptures widely considered to represent the apex of the artist’s career.
+features twelve recent, monumental wall and floor sculptures widely considered to represent the apex of the artist’s career.
 In addition, a series of drawings illuminates the artist’s process, and wooden wall reliefs reference his earlier work in wood and bear fascinating compositional relationships to the large metal pieces.